 There are certain myths surrounding the clash between Kimura and Helio Gracie, many of these spread by the Gracie advertising strategy who used this bout to boost the profile of their fighting style.
 The first being that Kimura had mentioned that he would consider the match a loss if Helio lasted more than 3 minutes with him.
 We could not find a record of these words being mentioned by the Japanese, in any of the media and in fact, according to Kimura’s statements, he used the first 10 minute round of the match to test Helio’s skills, finishing him early in the 2nd round.

 Another myth is that there was a 36kg (80lbs) weight difference between the two fighters.
 The match had no weight limit and none of the fighters were weighed in.
 Kimura was certainly the heavier of the two, and although we can only speculate, the weight difference was more likely closer to a 10kg/22lbs considering both fighters weights from previous matches.

 Helio saw this match as a retirement fight, he was 39 years old (Kimura was 34).
 He was quoted after the bout saying that he knew he had very few chances to win against the famous Japanese, but he saw it as a chance to test his skill.
 He would return from his retirement in 1954 and again in 1955.

 The Kimura Trap System was developed by David Avellan in 2012.
-It is a submission system designed to utilise the kimura lock from every position possible in combat, with many transitions, sweeps, passes, submissions, take downs and take down counters.
-While techniques in this system have been used before in a stand alone fashion, what is novel about this approach is how they have been all combined and designed to flow from one technique to the next in a easy to learn system.
+It is a submission system designed to utilize the kimura lock from every position possible in combat, with many transitions, sweeps, passes, submissions, takedowns, and takedown counters.
+While techniques in this system have been used before in a stand-alone fashion, what is novel about this approach is how they have been all combined and designed to flow from one technique to the next in a easy to learn system.